HolyBlackCat/cpp-tutorials/language/02_basics/13_constants.md

 Variables (`const` or not) are also **not** literals.

-Like "expression", the word "literal" always refers to a piece of the source code, rather than some value your program manipulates when ran.
+Like "expression", the word "literal" always refers to a piece of the source code, rather than some value your program manipulates at runtime.

 Strings in quotes are also literals.
 In `std::cout << "Hello!\n";`, the `"Hello!\n"` is a **string literal**.